Largest artificial non-nuclear explosions: Flood Rock explosion

 On 10 October 1885 in New York City, the U.S. Army Corps of Engineers detonated 300,000 pounds (150 t) of explosives on Flood Rock, annihilating the island, in order to clear the Hell Gate tidal strait for the benefit of East River shipping traffic.
 The explosion sent a geyser of water 250 ft in the air; the blast was felt as far away as Princeton, New Jersey.
 The explosion has been described as "the largest planned explosion before testing began for the atomic bomb".
 Rubble from the detonation was used in 1890 to fill the gap between Great Mill Rock and Little Mill Rock, merging the two into a single island, Mill Rock.

 Explosion of steamship Cabo Machichaco

-On 3 November 1893, in Santander, Spain, the steamship Cabo Machichaco caught fire when she was docked.
-She was laden with 51 tons of dynamite and 12 tons of sulfuric acid from Galdácano, Basque Country, but authorities were unaware of this.
-Municipal firefighters and crew from other ships boarded Cabo Machichaco to help fight the fire, while local dignitaries and a large crowd of people watched from the shore.
-At 4:45 pm a huge explosion destroyed the ship and nearby buildings and created a huge wave that washed over the seafront.
-Pieces of iron and débris were thrown as far as Peñacastillo, 8 km away, where a person was killed by the falling debris.
+On 3 November 1893, in Santander, Spain, the steamship Cabo Machichaco caught fire when it was docked.
+The ship was laden with 51 tons of dynamite and 12 tons of sulphuric acid from Galdácano, Basque Country, but authorities were unaware of this.
+Municipal firefighters and crew from other vessels boarded Cabo Machichaco to help fight the fire, while local dignitaries and a large crowd of people watched from the shore.
+At 4:45 pm an enormous explosion destroyed the ship and nearby buildings and generated a huge wave that washed over the seafront.
+Pieces of iron and débris were thrown as far as Peñacastillo, 8 km away, where a person was killed by the falling débris.
 590 people were killed, and between 500 and 2,000 were injured.